-This result can be derived using multivariate harmonic analysis or, in the language of probability theory, the characteristic functions.
+This result can be derived using multivariate harmonic analysis in terms of characteristic functions in the language of probability theory.

-Lifting this to the matrix level, one encounters a fundamental and intriguing question, which is to find the eigenvalues of $A+B$ where $A$ and $B$ are random Hermitian matrices.
-One branch of this question, called Horn's problem, is to consider $A, B$ to be fixed.
-This has been formulated in~\cite{Ho62} and connects various different areas including but not limited to representation theory~\cite{CZ17,Fu00,Kl98}, combinatorics~\cite{KTT06,KT01}, and algebraic geometry~\cite{Kn99}.
-Another branch intersects with random matrix theory, where $A$, $B$ are drawn from specific probability distributions which are invariant under some group actions.
-These ensembles play a central role in studies of random matrices, as such random matrices only depend on their eigenvalue distributions, and their eigenvectors become independent and are Haar distributed.
-Now for such eigenvalues to be fixed, i.e. the eigenvalue distributions are Dirac deltas, Horn's problem generalises to a sum of randomized adjoint orbits of $\O(n)$ and $\U(n)$, see~\cite{FG06,Zu17,Fa19,FZ19}.
+The study of the matrix analogue has drawn recent attention in terms of finding the eigenvalues of $A+B$ where $A$ and $B$ are Hermitian matrices.
+One branch of this is to consider $A$ and $B$ being fixed, which is called the Horn problem~\cite{Ho62}.
+We refer the rich literatures for its various connections with representation theory~\cite{CZ17,Fu00,Kl98}, combinatorics~\cite{KTT06,KT01}, and algebraic geometry~\cite{Kn99}.
+Another branch considers $A$ and $B$ drawn from specific ensembles which are invariant under conjugation of respective matrix groups---these ensembles only depend on their eigenvalue distributions while their eigenvectors become independent and are Haar distributed.
+For such eigenvalues to be fixed, i.e. the eigenvalue distributions are Dirac deltas, the sum of those matrices generalises Horn's problem to a sum of randomized orbits created by the conjugate action of $\O(n)$ and $\U(n)$, see~\cite{FG06,Zu17,Fa19,FZ19}.
 We would like to draw also attention to some recent works discussing a multiplicative version of Horn's problem~\cite{FZ19,ZKF19}.
-For general eigenvalues, a general unitarily invariant ensemble, the P\'olya ensemble, on $\herm(n)$ have been identified in~\cite{KR19,FKK17}.
+For random eigenvalues, a big class of unitarily invariant ensembles, the P\'olya ensemble on $\herm(n)$, has been identified in~\cite{KR19,FKK17}.